Split infinitive

 Multiple words may split a to-infinitive, such as: "The population is expected to more than double in the next ten years."

-In the 19th century, some linguistic prescriptivists sought to introduce a rule proscribing the split infinitive, and the resulting conflict had considerable cultural importance.
+In the 19th century, some linguistic prescriptivists sought to disallow the split infinitive forever, and the resulting conflict had considerable cultural importance.
 The construction still renders disagreement, but modern English usage guides have largely dropped the objection to it.

 The split infinitive terminology is not widely used in modern linguistics.
 Some linguists question whether a to-infinitive phrase can meaningfully be called a "full infinitive" and, consequently, whether an infinitive can be "split" at all.

 History of the construction

 Old and Middle English

 In Old English, infinitives were single words ending in -n or -an (comparable to modern Dutch and German -n, -en).
 Gerunds were formed using to followed by a verbal noun in the dative case, which ended in -anne or -enne (e.g., tō cumenne = "coming, to come").
 In Middle English, the bare infinitive and the gerund coalesced into the same form ending in -(e)n (e.g., comen "come"; to comen "to come").
 The "to" infinitive was not split in Old or Early Middle English.

 The first known example of a split infinitive in English, in which a pronoun rather than an adverb splits the infinitive, is in Layamon's Brut (early 13th century):